What's new in 3.0.0

 Quick start

 Send your first encrypted file in under 5 minutes.
-No account required — create a free account here (TOTP protected, key visible in dashboard).
+Create a free account here (TOTP protected, key visible in dashboard).

 Install the SDK (Python 3.10+ or Node 18+; both ship the same wire-format-v1 encoder)